Steve Bassam, Baron Bassam of Brighton: Background

 Bassam grew up on a council estate in Great Bentley, Essex and went to the local boys secondary modern school in Pathfield Road, now Clacton Coastal Academy in Clacton-on-Sea.
 He then went to study at the universities of Sussex and Kent, where he received a Master's in social work.
 Bassam then began his career as a social worker at Camden London Borough Council.
 He moved on to other roles in local government, serving as an assistant secretary at the Association of Metropolitan Authorities, later the Local Government Association.

-Bassam was also a squatter and a committed far left anarchist during his early years in Brighton, where he founded a squatters union which campaigned for the rights of squatters to occupy empty properties and improve the conditions of the squats.
+Bassam was also a squatter and a committed far left anarchist during his early years in Brighton, where he founded a squatters union alongside anti-fascist anti-Zionist activist, Tony Greenstein, which campaigned for the rights of squatters to occupy empty properties and improve the conditions of the squats.

 In January 1976, Bassam led the opposition to the eviction of a family from a house on West Hill Road, saying "We will gladly vacate the premises if we are assured that the family at the top of the housing list is given the house to live in."

 Interviewed in 2013, he claimed that he would not support anyone who occupies someone else's home.